Roadmap to Success: ITIL Intermediate Lifecycle CSI

 As an intermediate-level qualification, most typically, learners pursuing this qualification path should have experience working within the ITILⓇ framework and have previously earned the ITILⓇ Foundation Level qualification in IT Service Management.
 It is recommended that learners have 2-3 years of experience working in IT prior to attempting the CSI qualification.

-Learn more from trainer Chris Ward by exploring our blog posts and webinars:
+Learn more by exploring our ITILⓇ blog posts:

 Many learners pursuing ITILⓇ qualifications seek to diversify their training.
 Since ITILⓇ is a framework of best practices, many learners find project management training to be an excellent supplement to their development and resumes: